ERP data visibility: The overlooked secret to customer satisfaction

 An integrated ERP system provides dashboards and KPIs, with the ability to drill down to transactions, contracts, product specifications, and customer sales and service information.
 A single business intelligence and analytics system can support enterprise-wide planning requirements and can also incorporate data from external sources.

 With insights in hand, management can identify business areas that need repair.
 They can launch digital transformation initiatives that might allow them to leapfrog ahead of even their most innovative competitors.
-And they can harness the power of technologies such as artificial intelligence (AI) and machine learning, which capitalise on ERP data.
+And they can harness the power of technologies such as artificial intelligence (AI) and machine learning, which capitalize on ERP data.

 ERP in concert with other business applications

-While a cloud ERP contains all the core functionality that is needed for business operations, many organisations also run other applications, such as CRM.
+While a cloud ERP contains all the core functionality that is needed for business operations, many organizations also run other applications, such as CRM.
 This is not a problem as long as there is a consistent and shared code base delivered by the underlying technology platform.
 Today’s software systems are designed for easy integration between systems from the same vendor, and they often include preconfigured capabilities for robust add-ons.
 Integration with software from other vendors is also significantly easier than in the past, with built-in application programming interfaces (APIs).

 The key consideration for businesses is the sophistication level of the ERP system.
 In today’s real-time business environment, only integrated cloud ERP systems that take advantage of the latest technologies can deliver a competitive edge.